kiedtl/minetest_tor/design.md

 - Shear Cannons on medium ships.
 High knockback.
   - Medium range, high damage.
-  - "The best information we can glean from incomprehensible weapon is that it somehow tears a thin slice of the fabric of space, and rotates it 90 degrees in an effort to rip the target apart."
+  - "The best information we can glean from incomprehensible weapon is that it somehow tears a thin slice of the fabric of space, and continually rotates it in an effort to rip the target apart."
   - High salvage (90%), low energy (20kEU).
 - Smaller ships will have Hellfire Pulsers (i.e. korath thermal repeaters from ES) and Neutron Cannons.
   - "We may never be able to match the heat dissipation systems required to keep the Pulser functioning, but out attempts to understand its design have otherwise paid off.
-As of June 2025, our Standard Plasma Repeater -- a low-powered version of this cannon -- has now entered mass production."
+As of June 2025, our Plasma Streamer -- a low-powered version of this cannon -- has entered mass production."
 - L-cannon on larger ships.
 Infinite penetration, instant damage, very high range, 500 thermal intensity (3 radius), immense power requirements (300kEU).
 Massive heat dissipation needs.